damc/football/README.md

 ## Usage

 Before you run the program, you need to have a subscription on Sportmonks.com and API token so that the program can connect to Sportmonks API.
-You have to have Python3 installed as well.
+You need to have Python3 installed as well.

 To run the program, execute (from the project root folder):